 I took the H3 along when I took my son back to Purdue after Christmas break.
 I really wasn’t thinking: it was a few degrees below freezing, and old cameras usually don’t like the cold.
 The mirror stuck up after this shot.
 I got one more quick shot hoping the mirror would come down, and then it dawned on me I probably ought to put the H3 back into my warm car and then wait for more favorable temperatures before continuing.

 We got those favorable temperatures in late January, to my surprise.
 Margaret and I took advantage of them to drive along the old Lafayette Road.
 Here’s Margaret looking lovely on the square in Lebanon.

 Well north on the Lafayette Road we came upon this old diner, a 1950s Mountainview.
 It looks like it hasn’t served a customer in a while.

 The H3 felt right in my hands.
 I’m sure it’s because I have experience with this basic body, which my Spotmatic SP and my ES II share.
 And I didn’t even mind too much having to use an external light meter or guess exposure.
-I was sure, actually, that I’d bollixed the exposure on a handful of shots where I absentmindedly metered at ISO 400, but that Kodak Gold 200 film accommodated my mistakes just fine.
+I was sure, actually, that I’d bollixed the exposure on a handful of shots where I absentmindedly metered at ISO 400, but the consumer-grade films I used accommodated my mistakes just fine.